 What About Converting Your Garage to a Gym or Additional Bedroom?

 If you want to convert your garage into something other than a home for your car, there’s more involved.

 According to TheNest.com, a one-car garage can add up to $5000 to the value of your home.
 A two-car garage is even more valuable.

 You’d lose at least that amount of money if you decide to renovate your garage into another room.

 Many home buyers (myself included) won’t even consider buying a home without a garage.

-Any time you’re converting a non-livable space into a livable space, you’ll need permits from your local city government.
-They want to make sure that the work is being done safely and professionally.
+Any time you’re converting your existing unfinished garage into a living space, you’ll need permits from your local city government.
+They want to make sure that the work is done safely and professionally.

 They have to think about your family’s safety, as well as the next owner’s when you decide to sell the house.
-If your conversion doesn’t meet building codes, you could actually end up losing a lot of value in your home.
+If your converted garage doesn’t meet building codes, you could lose a lot of value in your home.

-If you’re looking for more ideas on how to spruce up your garage, I recommend checking out my article How to Finish Garage Walls.
+If you’re looking for more ideas on sprucing up your garage, I recommend checking out my article How to Finish Garage Walls.